JWhoops/orgMap/README.md

 2. /utility:
 <pre>
-How to insert an utility to building
+How to insert an utility to building:
 1. Get building keys first.
 2. POST to /utility with body format like:
 <code>